maim-lain/schooloflust/walkthrough.md

 <br>

 **Some notes about the walkthrough:**
+- I'm super perfectionist, so you don't actually have to save-whore and get max points every time you play a mini-game even though the guide says to do that.
+That's just me being autistic and isn't actually necessary.
 - The walkthrough can be used with both the unpatched game and the patched game.
 I'd recommend using my patch, but the walkthrough can be followed exactly the same without it.
 - Skipping the intro will prevent you from getting the day 1 romance point with the mom, so even if you are replaying the game you shouldn't skip the intro.
-- I'm super perfectionist, so you don't actually have to save-whore and get max points every time you play a mini-game even though the guide says so.
-That's just me being autistic and isn't actually necessary.

 <br>
 <br>